juvar/murano-tutorial/source/introduction.rst

   It contains the general information about the appplication such as name, author and description.
   This file is in yaml format.

-  Actually, almost all Murano application files are based on yaml format.
+  Almost all Murano application files are based on yaml format.
   The yaml itself is beyond this tutorial, you may read about yaml in wikipedia http://en.wikipedia.org/wiki/YAML, and on official yaml site http://yaml.org/

 **Classes**
   This folder contains Murano templates written in *MuranoPL* language.

   They define properties and methods of application components.
   MuranoPL language is based on yaml format too.
   Class methods contain references to the application plans in Resources folder (see below), which control installation process on a virtual machine.

 **Resources**
   This folder contains the application plans.

   Very simply put, application plan is a wrapper around sh script.
   You pass control to this wrapper when you need to execute *.sh script.
   Application plans are written in a specific format based on yaml.
-.. todo:: refine terminology: application plan?
+.. todo:: refine terminology: application plan or execution plan?

 **Resources/scripts**
   This folder contains executable scenarios that are used by application plans.

   Usually the are any executable files that can be run on the operating system you have chosen for your instances.
   For example, unix .sh scripts.

 **UI**
   This folder contain a description of the UI form for your application.

   The description of UI forms  are written in a special format, based on yaml.
   UI form will be rendered into html popup window, where you will be able to pass parameters for your application.

 **logo.png**
   It is a logo of your application.

   It is displayed on Murano dashboard.
 The file is recommended, but not required.
   Please note, that only png format is supported.